mihai2000q/Repertoire/repertoire.server/README.md

 It will return an Invalid Credentials Error, however, now you know that you have a working connection to the API and to the database.

+## Sample Data

+A Sample Data has been provided for testing purposes of the application.

+To populate the database, simply use the following script: `add-sample-data.sh`.

 ## Build Executable